Brands Hatch: 2000s

 2006, also saw the first visit of the Deutsche Tourenwagen Masters (DTM) on 2 July.
 In the warm English sunshine, 21,500 fans witnessed Tom Kristensen, who seemed to be a sure winner in his Audi A4, but with 16 of the 85 laps to go, his car shot off with problems.
 The winner was the Swede, Mattias Ekström.
 Second and third were Jamie Green and Bernd Schneider.

 The A1 Grand Prix cars returned on 29 April 2007, for the finale of their 2006/07 season.
 This time Great Britain was victorious in the Sprint with Robbie Kerr driving, with Nico Hülkenberg (Germany) and Enrico Toccacelo (Italy) third.
 Hülkenberg reversed the result in the Main to win from Kerr with Toccacelo again in third.

-A perfect pit stop strategy, great overtaking manoeuvres and a vast experience enabled Bernd Schneider (AMG-Mercedes C-Klasse) to take the DTM victory when the series visited in 2007.
+A perfect pit stop strategy, overtaking manoeuvres and a vast experience enabled Bernd Schneider (AMG-Mercedes C-Klasse) to take the DTM victory when the series visited in 2007.
 Only 0.543 seconds behind was Martin Tomczyk, with third going to Mattias Ekström, both driving Audi Team Abt Sportsline entered A4s.

 23 September 2007, saw Alain Menu claim victory in Race 1, after not putting a wheel wrong all race.
 The Chevrolet driver came under pressure from N.Technology's James Thompson on numerous occasion but the Alfa Romeo never got close enough to overtake, Third across the line was Colin Turkington's BMW.
 Race 2 saw Andy Priaulx take his first ever win at the wheel of a touring car at Brands.
 The man from Guernsey lead home Félix Porteiro (BMW) and Robert Huff (Chevrolet).

 Brands Hatch held the finale again on 4 May 2008.
 Like the previous season, Robbie Kerr won the Sprint race the American, Jonathan Summerton and Ireland's Adam Carroll taking the next two steps on the podium.
 The Main race went to way of Team India's Narain Karthikeyan from Kerr in second and Neel Jani (Switzerland) third.